netdata/netdata/docs/netdata-agent/start-stop-restart.md

 > **Note**
 >
-> You will need to run Powershell as administrator.
+> You will need to run PowerShell as administrator.

 - To **start** Netdata, run `Start-Service Netdata`.
 - To **stop** Netdata, run `Stop-Service Netdata`.